 - Colonoscopy Malpractice

 More medical malpractice payments to victims in Maryland come from misdiagnosis than any other claim.
-Johns Hopkins put out a study in 2013 that found that more than one-third of all malpractice payments were from failure to properly diagnose cases, totaling $38.8 billion over the last 20 years.
+A Johns Hopkins study found that more than one-third of all medical malpractice payouts were from misdiagnosis lawsuits, totaling $38.8 billion over the last 20 years.

-If you or someone you love has suffered as the result of a health care provider's error, call 800-553-8082 or get a free no-obligation consultation.
+If you or someone you love has suffered as the result of a health care provider's misdiagnosis, call a Maryland misdiagnosis lawyer at 800-553-8082 or get a free no-obligation consultation.